Childbirth can take ages.

 5. Smile, You’re On Camera

-My wife hated, with a passion, HATED me taking pictures and videos during the childbirth.
+My wife hated, with a passion, HATED me taking pictures and videos during childbirth.

-the worst part about this is when we were looking back on the childbirth, she was slightly annoyed because I DIDN’T take enough pictures and videos of her.
+The worst part about this was when we looked back on the childbirth; she was slightly annoyed because I DIDN’T take enough pictures and videos of her.
 Some you lose, others you still lose.

 For a start, you don’t even know if you will be at home tomorrow!